Objectivity in the quantum Brownian motion revisited: Exact solutions

-Now our task is reduced to solving the environmental driven oscillators coupled with the corresponding classical trajectory of a central oscillators, i.e. the periodic Hamiltonian $H^{(k)}_{\text{eff}}$ with the coupling of the classical trajectory $Y\cos(\Omega t+\phi)$.
+Now, our task is reduced to solving the environmental driven oscillators coupled with the corresponding classical trajectory of a central oscillator, i.e. the periodic Hamiltonian $H^{(k)}_{\text{eff}}$ with the coupling of the classical trajectory $Y\cos(\Omega t+\phi)$.

-Here for the objectivity analysis we will especially use the Floquet theory, which is known as a theorem for a periodic system \cite{Floquet:1883}.
-For a periodic Hamiltonian $H^{(k)}_{\text{eff}}$ in \eqref{Heff:Y}, the Floquet theorem \cite{Floquet:1883} expresses the unitary evolution operator $U^{(k)}_{\text{eff}}$ as a product of periodic and non-periodic unitary operators, in general:
+Here, for the objectivity analysis we will especially use the Floquet theory, which is known as a theorem for a periodic system \cite{Floquet:1883}.
+For a periodic Hamiltonian $H^{(k)}_{\text{eff}}$ in Eq. \eqref{Heff:Y}, the Floquet theorem \cite{Floquet:1883} expresses the unitary evolution operator $U^{(k)}_{\text{eff}}$ as a product of periodic and non-periodic unitary operators, in general:

-where $K^{(k)}_Y$ is a periodic time-dependent Hamiltonian associated with a classical trajectory $Y(\cos\Omega t+\phi)$.
+where $K^{(k)}_Y$ is a periodic time-dependent Hamiltonian associated with a classical trajectory $Y\cos(\Omega t+\phi)$.
 This separation property between the periodic part and the rest is especially important in the objectivity analysis for periodic systems.
-Since the objectivity for a periodic system requires a non-periodicity, the periodic part from a unitary evolution needs to be separated.
+Since the objectivity for a periodic system requires non-periodicity, periodic parts from a unitary evolution needs to be separated.

 Fortunately, the exact analytical solution for $U^{(k)}_{\text{eff}}$ is known in \cite{Husimi:1953, Tuziemski:2015,Lee:2023ozm, Hanggi:2016, Bukov:2017}.
-The Floquet Hamiltonian $H^{(k)}_{F}$ in \eqref{Ueff} is just one for a non-interacting harmonic oscillator up to a constant, whose unitary evolution is non-periodic.
+The Floquet Hamiltonian $H^{(k)}_{F}$ in Eq. \eqref{Ueff} is a harmonic oscillator Hamiltonian up to a constant.
 It is important to identify which part is relevant to objectivity.
 If the periodicity is preserved in the objectivity measures, it cannot be expected to have objectivity.
-The Floquet method can show what conditions break a periodicity.
-For the QBM model, the exact solution for $U^{(k)}_{\text{eff}}$ in\eqref{Ueff} can be written in the Floquet composition up to the irrelevant phase $e^{i\delta_k}$ \cite{ Hanggi:2016,Bukov:2017}:
+The Floquet method can show which conditions break a periodicity.
+For the QBM model, the exact solution for $U^{(k)}_{\text{eff}}$ in Eq. \eqref{Ueff} can be written in the Floquet composition up to a global phase $e^{i\delta_k}$ \cite{ Hanggi:2016,Bukov:2017}:

 where

 with